Everyone likes beef stew, especially if it tastes like grandma's!

-- 2 cups beef broth, low sodium, fat free
+- 2 3/4 cups beef broth low sodium, fat free

-- 1 cup red wine (optional, non-alcoholic wine or grape juice)
+- 1/4 cup red wine (optional, beef broth, non-alcoholic wine, or grape juice)

 - Rub the meat with oil, salt and pepper.
 Let it sit at room temperature while preparing the other vegetables.

 - Prepare all vegetables and add them to the slow cooker.
 Place round steak on top of veggies.
 Add the broth, wine, tomatoes, thyme, bay leaves, and a little salt and pepper.
-Cover the slow cooker and cook on low 8 hours, or until the meat is fork tender.
-Recommend a 4-6 quart slow cooker.
+Cover the slow cooker and cook on low 8 hours, or until the meat is fork-tender.

 This delicious, comfort food recipe was adapted for the slow cooker and submitted by guest contributor, Joanne from Apple Crumble.
 Joanne expresses her creativity through food…and it shows!